DigitalPublishingToolkit/TOD31NetworkedContentAnalysis/md/book.md

-diverse set of research fields’ in projects ranging from ‘studies of vulnerability to terrorism, to poverty, to computer viruses, to oil spills, to globalisation, to radiation, to SARS, to earthquakes, to financial collapse, to political change, and so on’.[^07ch05_56] Importantly for this thesis, the particular connection I want to make between climate vulnerability and conflict has been steadily gaining attention in both scholarly research and popular media outlets.
+diverse set of research fields’ in projects ranging from ‘studies of vulnerability to terrorism, to poverty, to computer viruses, to oil spills, to globalisation, to radiation, to SARS, to earthquakes, to financial collapse, to political change, and so on’.[^07ch05_56] Importantly, the particular connection I want to make between climate vulnerability and conflict has been steadily gaining attention in both scholarly research and popular media outlets.
 Following the publication of a research article on climate and conflict by Hsiang,